SHE WOKE BLIND to the scream of a siren.

-Goren had reached the medical kit and gone to work, first on Tannor’s head and then his leg wound.
-He asked the obvious question before Tannor could open her mouth:
+Goren asked the obvious question before Tannor could open her mouth:

 “Is he going to kill her?”

-Tannor bent to shake Fil.
-When that failed she smacked his face a few times without taking her eyes off of the intruder.
-He came to.
-He was shaken but he seemed all right as he swept his gaze over the room.
+Tannor bent to shake Fil, then smacked his face a few times without taking her eyes off of the intruder.
+He came to, shaken but all parts still working, and swept his gaze over the room.

 Fil found Lorn’s weapon on the floor.